U.S., Coalition Continue Strikes Against ISIL in Syria, Iraq

 Strikes in Iraq

-Attack, bomber, fighter and remotely piloted aircraft conducted six strikes consisting of 16 engagements in Iraq, coordinated with and in support of the Iraqi government:
+Attack and fighter aircraft and rocket artillery conducted five strikes in Iraq, coordinated with and in support of the Iraqi government:

--- Near Beiji, a strike engaged an ISIL tactical unit and destroyed a vehicle.
+-- Near Huwayjah, a strike destroyed a bridge.

--- Near Kisik, a strike engaged an ISIL tactical unit and destroyed a vehicle and an ISIL-held building.
+-- Near Rawah, a strike destroyed an ISIL-held building.

 Task force officials define a strike as one or more kinetic events that occur in roughly the same geographic location to produce a single, sometimes cumulative, effect.
 Therefore, officials explained, a single aircraft delivering a single weapon against a lone ISIL vehicle is one strike, but so is multiple aircraft delivering dozens of weapons against buildings, vehicles and weapon systems in a compound, for example, having the cumulative effect of making those targets harder or impossible for ISIL to use.
 Accordingly, officials said, they do not report the number or type of aircraft employed in a strike, the number of munitions dropped in each strike, or the number of individual munition impact points against a target.
 Ground-based artillery fired in counterfire or in fire support to maneuver roles is not classified as a strike.